Cetona is a medieval hill town in Tuscany, Italy. It sits in the province of Siena. Even the newer suburbs of the old town are picturesque.

-My first introduction to Cetona Tuscany, Italy, was many years ago.
-I was taken by a friend to the annual April Flower Market known as Cetona in Fiore (Cetona in Bloom).
+My first introduction to Cetona was many years ago.
+I was taken by a friend to the annual April Flower Market known as Cetona in Fiore.
 The market is held in the 16th century main square of the town.
-The square is very picturesque (I put an image of it in my last blog) and has many bars and restaurants as well as interesting shops.
-Since then I have been back to Cetona many times, not least as I have a very good friend who lives there.
+The square is very picturesque (I put an image of it in an earlier blog) and has many bars and restaurants as well as interesting shops.
+Since then I have been back to the town many times, not least as I have a very good friend who lives there.

 Views from Cetona

 There are some spectacular views from Cetona.
 As you can see in this image I have called ‘Tuscan Hills’.
 In another view we see a farmhouse nestling on the hillside with an access road lined with iconic cypress trees.

 This is a medieval hill town in the southern part of the Province of Siena.
 Even the newer suburbs of the old town are picturesque.
 As you can see the houses are not far from open countryside and those Tuscan hills.